Metrolinx town halls travel to connect with GO Transit riders on their home turf

 Every day, GO Transit and UP Express customers grab their PRESTO fare cards and head off across Ontario’s Golden Horseshoe region.

-Those journeys amount to more than 56 million passenger trips annually – from regular clockwork commutes into downtown Toronto, dashes with luggage to and from Pearson International Airport, tickets in hand pilgrimages to see the Toronto Raptors, Blue Jays and Maple Leafs, as well as countless other reasons to jump aboard a train or bus.
+Those journeys amount to more than 56 million passenger trips annually – regular clockwork commutes into downtown Toronto, dashes with luggage to and from Pearson International Airport, tickets-in-hand pilgrimages to see the Toronto Raptors, Blue Jays and Maple Leafs, as well as countless other reasons to jump aboard a train or bus.

-In 2019, Metrolinx’s senior management team have run community town halls across the map they serve, including in Peel, York and Durham regions, as well as Kitchener-Waterloo.
-Previously called ‘Ask Metrolinx’, the events have become a popular way for the public to speak directly to those responsible for running GO Transit, UP Express and the PRESTO fare system.
+In 2019, Metrolinx’s senior management team has run community town halls across the map they serve, including in Peel, York and Durham regions, as well as Kitchener-Waterloo.
+Previously called ‘Ask Metrolinx,’ the events have become a popular way for the public to speak directly to those responsible for running GO Transit, UP Express and the PRESTO fare system.

 Since transit riders travel far and wide while using the system, Metrolinx officials believe it makes sense to travel to those customers to give updates.
-But as well as talk to users of GO Transit, UP Express and PRESTO, senior leaders says they spend a great deal of the time listening to suggestions on improving service.
+But as well as talking to users of GO Transit, UP Express and PRESTO, senior leaders say they spend a great deal of the time listening to suggestions on improving service.

 The travelling town halls were born from sessions held in late 2017 and 2018 at Union Station.
 Metrolinx officials felt their community updates on regional activities, held every other month, would connect better if they took place within the wider neighbourhoods.